oswell/go-ops-api-dependencies/README.md

-# go-ops-api-dependencies
+# ops-api-dependancies
-Cache, HTTP, and various other dependencies for our go APIs.
+Dependancies for the OPS api service golang code.